-It may be noted that RMSI team is aware of past studies on the subject such as the recommendations by the SFAC and has kept these studies in mind while making recommendations for the Capacity Building Plan.
+It may be noted that RMSI team is aware of past studies on the subject such as the recommendations by the SFAC and kept these studies in mind while making recommendations for the Capacity Building Plan.

-RMSI team is also preparing a detailed Roadmap for the Capacity Building Plan at country level for its implementation in next 10 years.
+RMSI team has also prepared a detailed Roadmap for the Capacity Building Plan at country level for its implementation in next 10 years.